firepool7030/SAP_BTP/README.md

-# SAP_BTP
-## Developing SAP Fiori Apps for MM & FI on the BTP Trial Environment
+# Developing SAP Fiori Apps for MM & FI on the BTP Trial Environment